The motivic anabelian geometry of local heights on abelian varieties: Homotopical algebraic background

 \subsection{Twisting}

 Just as one uses Serre twists to get more precise information out of long exact sequences of group cohomology, one can formulate the notion of the \emph{twist} ${}_\beta U^\bullet$ of a cosimplicial group by to a $1$-cocycle $\beta\in\Cycle^1(U^\bullet)$ \cite[Section 2.4]{pirashvili}.
-This has the same objects and codegeneracy maps as $U^\bullet$, and the only coface maps which are changed are the $d^0\colon U^{n-1}\rightarrow U^n$, which are replaced with the twisted maps where $d^n\cdots d^2(\beta):=\beta$ when $n=1$.
+This has the same objects and codegeneracy maps as $U^\bullet$, and the only coface maps which are changed are the $d^0\colon U^{n-1}\rightarrow U^n$, which are replaced with the twisted maps

-The twisting has two key properties generalising that of Serre twists, namely that it doesn't change the first cohomotopy, and that twisting by a coboundary does not change the cosimplicial group.
+The twisting has two key properties generalising those of Serre twists, namely that it doesn't change the first cohomotopy, and that twisting by a coboundary does not change the cosimplicial group.

 \begin{proposition} \cite[Proposition 2.4.3]{pirashvili} Let $U^\bullet$ be a cosimplicial group and $\beta\in\Cycle^1(U^\bullet)$.
 There is a canonical bijection $\pi^1({}_\beta U^\bullet)\isoarrow\pi^1(U^\bullet)$ given by right-multiplication by $\beta$, taking the distinguished point of $\pi^1({}_\beta U^\bullet)$ to $[\beta]\in\pi^1(U^\bullet)$. \end{proposition}